 Information theory concerns the fundamental limits for data compressibility and the rate at which data may be reliably communicated over a noisy channel.
 Course topics include measures of information, entropy, mutual information, Markov chains, source coding theorem, data compression, noisy channel coding theorem, error-correcting codes, and bounds on the performance of communication systems.
 Classroom discussion and homework assignments will emphasize fundamental concepts, and advanced topics and practical applications (e.g., industry standards, gambling/finance, machine learning) will be explored in group and individual research projects.

-525.614 Probability and Stochastic Processes for Engineers or equivalent.
+EN.525.614 Probability and Stochastic Processes for Engineers or equivalent.

 Course instructor(s) :